intergiro/developer-portal/docs/merchant/integration-guide/authentication.md

 The public API-key is safe to use in the browser of your consumers.

 ## Private API-keys
-Private API-keys are the most potent API-key and let’s you do everything available in the API.

 Private API-keys should be protected and only be used on systems you trust.
 Private API-keys can among other things be used to list all your orders and charge, cancel and refund orders.